Hamid701/Rentelligence-AI/blog.md

 - **RMSE: €606.04** (Root Mean Squared Error)
 - **R²: 0.7406** (Coefficient of Determination)

-The model achieves 82.32% prediction accuracy on test data, making it reliable enough for real-world use while acknowledging the inherent unpredictability of real estate markets.
+The model achieves 82.32% confidence prediction level of 82.32% on test data, making it reliable enough for real-world use while acknowledging the inherent unpredictability of real estate markets.

 ### Try It Yourself